 Add the olive oil in a thin stream stirring constantly with the fork until the oil is emulsified.
-Add 1 tsp flax oil or walnut oil and use immediately.
+Mix in 1 tsp walnut oil and use immediately.

-An easy variation on this basic dressing is to make a creamy dressing by adding ¼ cup of cultured cream or creme fraiche to ¾ cup of this basic dressing and blend with a fork.
+An easy variation is to make a creamy dressing.
+Add ¼ cup of cultured cream or creme fraiche to ¾ cup of this basic dressing and blend with a fork.